marciaga/prediction-scraper/README.md

 For security reasons, there is a .env file ignored by git.
 If you're interested in using this application as-is, you'd need to create a .env file in the project's root and supply the constants where applicable.
+See .env.example for details.